SC-Diff: 3D Shape Completion with Latent Diffusion Models: Experiments

-\cref{table:ablations} shows the impact of implementing our conditioning mechanisms by evaluating performance on the 3DEPN benchmark under three distinct scenarios: image-based conditioning alone, partial shape-based conditioning alone, and the concurrent application of both conditioning strategies.
-While relying solely on image-based conditioning yields suboptimal performance attributable to the inherent uncertainties in the image-to-shape reconstruction task, the synergy of image-based and partial shape conditionings results in a notable $15\%$ reduction in $l1$-error respect to partial shape conditioning only.
-This demonstrates that while each conditioning mechanism contributes uniquely, their combination harnesses their respective strengths to significantly enhance the shape completion process, allowing for a competitive performance even when we train a single model to predict complete shapes for multiple object categories.
+\textbf{Effects of Different Conditioning Types} \cref{table:ablations_conditioning} evaluates the contribution of our conditioning mechanisms on the 3D-EPN benchmark across three scenarios: image-based conditioning alone, partial shape-based conditioning alone, and their combination.
+While each conditioning mechanism provides unique benefits, their concurrent use leads to a further $15\%$ reduction in $l_1$ error compared to using partial shape conditioning alone.
+This highlights that the combination effectively leverages complementary information and enables a single model to perform competitive shape completion across multiple object categories.